Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 custard pie process shot of pie mixture being poured into pie shell

-STEP SIX: Sprinkle the remaining ⅛ teaspoon nutmeg lightly on top of the custard.
+STEP SIX: Sprinkle the remaining ⅛ teaspoon of nutmeg lightly on top of the custard.

 custard pie process shot of pie being sprinkled with nutmeg

-STEP SEVEN: Bake for 1 hour and 15 minutes or until set
+STEP SEVEN: Bake for 1 hour and 15 minutes or until set.
+Don’t overcook it.

 PRO TIP:

-The eggs and milk should be at room-temperature before baking.
-You’ll be able to tell when it’s done by doing a simple jiggle test.
+You’ll be able to tell when your custard pie is done by doing a simple jiggle test.
 Try gently shaking the pie pan and if the center of the pie jiggles slightly, it’s done!

 How To Serve Egg Custard Pie